 Sick Leave “The Healthy Workplaces, Healthy Families Act of 2014.”

-Beginning July 1, 2015, employee who works in California for 30 days or more per year with getting paid sick days.
+Beginning July 1, 2015, an employee who works in California for 30 days or more per year will get paid sick days.
 Such sick days will accrue at a rate of no less than one hour for every thirty hours worked.
 When you have worked for 90 hours out of the year, you will have accrued three hours of paid sick leave.
 This entitled employee to use accrued paid sick days starting on your 91st day of employment.

 Sick leave is paid out at the employee’s hourly wage.
 Accrued but unused paid sick days carry over to the following year of employment.
-Employer limits employee’s use of paid sick days to 24 hours or 3 days in each year of employment.
+Employers limit employees’ use of paid sick days to 24 hours or 3 days per year of employment.

 No hassle.
 One simple solution.
-Do you have an updated signed properly prepared legal agreement with your on-site manager?
-Do you have complete clear recorded documentation of hours worked?
-Did you post the manager’s name, address, hours in a conspicuous place at the building?
+Do you have an updated, signed, properly prepared legal agreement with your on-site manager?
+Do you have complete, clear, recorded documentation of hours worked?
+Did you post the manager’s name, address, and hours in a conspicuous place at the building?
 Call Real Property Management Fairmate.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.